Dr. Greene's Answer

-More Than One Disease
+More Than One Form of Propionic Acidemia

 Laboratory findings during the acute attack reveal excess acid in the blood, low white blood cells (neutropenia), low platelets, and low blood sugar.
 Ammonia also accumulates in the blood.
 The level of ammonia often correlates with the severity of the disease, so this is measured to design and monitor treatment.

-Treatment of Propionic Acidema
+Treatment of Propionic Acidemia

 Close monitoring of blood pH, amino acids, urinary content of propionate and its metabolites, and growth curves is necessary to adjust the proper balance of the diet and ensure the success of therapy.
 Some patients may require chronic alkaline therapy to correct low-grade chronic acidosis.
-Also, children with propionic acidemia are especially prone to infections.
+Also, children with PA are especially prone to infections.
 Any infection should be treated promptly.

 Long-term Outcome for Propionic Acidemia